Super Bowl 50 halftime show: Controversy

 Beyoncé received criticism for the performance of "Formation", a song that right-wing politicians and activists considered to be "anti-police", and for appearing to align herself with the Black Lives Matter movement.
-Former New York City mayor Rudy Giuliani accused the show of being anti-police and also criticised Beyoncé's use of Black Power and Black Panther Party symbolism in her dance routine.
-"This is football, not Hollywood, and I thought it was really outrageous that she used it as a platform to attack police officers who are the people who protect her and protect us, and keep us alive," he said.
-The controversy caused a "#BoycottBeyonce" hashtag on Twitter and protesters announced plans for an "anti-Beyoncé" rally on the morning of February 16 outside of the NFL's headquarters in New York City, but no one showed up for such a rally.

-CNN political commentator Sally Kohn stated that "too many police continue to show themselves to be far more interested in reactionary defensiveness and preserving the abusive status quo."
-Black Lives Matter activist and professor Melina Abdullah praised Beyoncé and other artists who "are willing to raise social consciousness and use their artistry to advance social justice."
+Former New York City Mayor Rudy Giuliani accused the show of being anti-police and criticised Beyoncé's use of Black Power and Black Panther Party symbolism in her dance routine.
+The controversy caused a "#BoycottBeyonce" hashtag on Twitter and protesters announced plans for an "anti-Beyoncé" rally outside the NFL's headquarters in New York City, but no one showed up.
+CNN's Sally Kohn commented that "too many police continue to show themselves to be far more interested in reactionary defensiveness and preserving the abusive status quo".
+Professor and activist Melina Abdullah praised Beyoncé and other artists who "are willing to raise social consciousness and use their artistry to advance social justice".
 In addressing her own controversy, Beyoncé explained, "I have so much admiration and respect for officers and the families of officers who sacrifice themselves to keep us safe.
 But let's be clear: I am against police brutality and injustice".

-Furthermore, Coldplay were accused by conservatives of promoting a "gay agenda" at the end of the show, when rainbow-coloured placards were flipped to form the phrase "Believe in Love".
+Coldplay were accused by conservatives of promoting a gay agenda at the end of the show, when rainbow-coloured placards were flipped to form the phrase "Believe in love".